eformsignen/eformsignen.github.io/help/chapter8.rst

 Drafts
 ---------

-The Drafts menu stores the documents in the **New from my file** step that have been saved by clicking **Save as a draft** before sending the document.
+The Drafts inbox stores the documents in the **New from my file** step that have been saved by clicking **Save as a draft** before sending the document.
 You can open the files stored in the **Drafts** menu anytime and proceed or delete.

 1. Click **Drafts** in the sidebar menu to go to the Drafts page.